 I usually serve it with a simple salad, but roasted vegetables, steamed green beans, or sliced fresh tomatoes would work just as well!

 As with most pasta casseroles, this recipe is rich and high in calories.
 A single serving, which is 1/8 of this casserole, comes in at 597 calories.
 If you are watching your calories, you might want to limit your serving size.

 The ingredients for this recipe include bowtie pasta, a rotisserie chicken, bell pepper, green onions or scallions, garlic cloves, and cream cheese.
 You will also need blue cheese or ranch dressing, Buffalo Wings Hot Wing Sauce, shredded sharp cheddar cheese, butter, and panko breadcrumbs.

 If you are ready to make this tasty pasta bake gather the ingredients, and let’s get started.

 Preheat the oven to 350 degrees F.

-Cook the pasta al dente according to the directions on the pasta box.
-When finished cooking reserve 1/4 cup of the pasta water before placing the pasta in a colander to drain.
+Cook the pasta al dente according to the directions on the pasta box when it’s finished cooking reserve a one-quarter cup of the pasta water before placing the pasta in a colander to drain.

-While the pasta is cooking, combine the chicken, bell pepper, 1/4 cup of the chopped scallions, and 2 cups shredded cheese.
+While the pasta is cooking, combine the chicken, bell pepper, one-quarter cup of the chopped scallions, and two cups shredded cheese.
 Set aside.

-Place the drained pasta in a 9×13 baking dish which has been sprayed with non-stick cooking spray.
-Add the chicken mixture, reserved pasta water, and cream cheese mixture and combine.
+Place the drained pasta in a 9×13 baking dish that has been sprayed with non-stick cooking spray.
+Add the chicken and cream cheese mixture.
+Toss to combine everything.

-Top with the crumbled blue cheese, remaining 1 cup of shredded cheese, panko bread crumbs, and scallions.
+Top the casserole with the crumbled blue cheese, the remaining one cup of shredded cheese, remaining scallions, and panko breadcrumbs.